Global Entry: What is it and is it Worth it for Travelers?

 Obtaining Global Entry will require two basic steps: completing an online application and (if approved) attending an in-person interview.
 As for the online part, you’ll need to provide various background information such as your passport info, past addresses you’ve lived at, employment history, etc. However, before you can get that far, you’ll first need to set up a Trusted Traveler Program (TTP) account.
 The good news here is that, once you do this, you’ll be able to save your application and return to it later if need be.
 You’ll also want to keep your login info handy as you’ll need it to check on your application status, obtain your Known Traveler Number and more.

 As I mentioned, before you can submit your application, you’ll need to pay that $100 fee.
 Once that’s taken care of, you can continue to check up on your application status.
 In my experience, it took a few weeks to hear back about my application.
-Meanwhile a friend of my had the bad fortune of applying just before the federal government shutdown, leading his application to be delayed for months.
+Meanwhile a friend of mine had the bad fortune of applying just before the federal government shutdown, leading his application to be delayed for months.
 I’ve seen online that some applicants hear back within days so there’s seems to be a real range.
 In any case, don’t start to panic (like I did) if yours isn’t completed so quickly.

 After the online application has been reviewed, you’ll receive what they call “conditional approval.”
 This just means that you still need to complete your in-person interview before you’ll officially obtain Global Entry status.
 You can view a list of enrollment centers where these interviews are offered in order to schedule yours.
 Something to keep in mind is that Global Entry interviews are only conducted at select international airports.
 For us, this meant that our best option was driving up to Kansas City while my friends in Central Florida are lucky enough to have interview locations in Orlando, Sanford, and Tampa.
 Lastly, if there are no interview times available before your travels, some locations offer “Enrollment on Arrival,” allowing you to complete your Global Entry interview on the spot — just make sure you have a long enough layover to accommodate this process.